ekondrashev/quiz/README.md

-Imagine you're assigned as a developer to this project and you have to make the first step in refactoring of this `ParserWithUnicode` class.
+Imagine you're assigned as a developer to this project and you have to make the first step in refactoring of this `ParsedTextWithUnicode` class.
 There are many issues in this class, even though it compiles and works.

 Please, submit a pull request with the changes you would recommend to